nus-cs2113-AY2021S2/ip/README.md

 Format: event <TASK> /at <DETAILS ABOUT THE DATE/TIME>

-Example: event friend's birthday /at 1 jan 2021
+Example: event birthday party /at 31 dec 2021

 ### Add a task with deadline: deadline